ILOVEKIT 1/35 Soviet Navy G-5 Class Motor Torpedo Boat

 Description

 Dive into history with the "I Love Kit" 1/35 scale plastic model kit of the WW.II Soviet Navy G-5 Motor Torpedo Boat.
-This meticulously detailed kit captures the essence of one of the fastest torpedo boats of World War II, complete with runners molded in gray, photoetched parts, and a decal sheet to bring your model to life.
+This detailed kit captures the essence of one of the fastest torpedo boats of World War II, complete with runners molded in gray, photoetched parts, and a decal sheet to render your model.

 [Includes]: